inpatient/outpatient US clinical experience

-Please note that is a purely clinical experience.
+Please note that this is a purely clinical experience.
 There will be no opportunity to work on projects during this rotation.

 Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in pediatrics.
 IMGs seeking careers in family medicine will also find this rotation particularly useful.

 How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
 Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.